 Treatments employed by the Chicago Back Institute include nutrition counseling, osteopathic and chiropractic techniques, massage therapy, physical therapy, medical fitness, pain management and acupuncture.

-Dr. Laich and his partners, Drs.
-Jerrel Boyer and Fred Geisler, share a policy and belief that treating back pain and injuries starts with appropriately matching a patient with a treatment which suits their situation.
+Dr. Laich and his partner, Dr. Jerrel Boyer, share a policy and belief that treating back pain and injuries starts with appropriately matching a patient with a treatment which suits their situation.

 “For each patient we consider their age, what is going on in that person’s life, what are their symptoms and if they have an active lifestyle,” Dr. Laich said.
 “Once those priorities are established, then the best treatment options are explained to the patient.”